 Scopes 1 and 2 are more easily mitigated with changes like switching to an electric vehicle fleet or purchasing renewable energies.
 These scopes can offer a straightforward way to begin your carbon accounting journey.

 Scope 3, on the other hand, is notoriously difficult to calculate and mitigate.
-Emissions on the value chain can come from any entity, ranging from your suppliers to your customers.
+Emissions on the value chain can come from any entity, from your suppliers to your customers.
 However, this complexity creates opportunities to engage with others to find ways to reduce your collective carbon footprint.

 Several major companies have made public strides to reduce emissions while also recognizing the severity of scope 3 emissions.
-For example, PepsiCo committed to achieving net-zero.
+For example, PepsiCo committed to achieving net zero.
 They also said that their scope 3 emissions accounted for 78% of their global GHG emissions in 2020.

-When looking at other companies, the Energy & Climate Intelligence Unit (ECIU) found that only 11% of companies in the Forbes Global 2000 list have achieved their net-zero targets so far.
+When looking at other companies, the Energy & Climate Intelligence Unit (ECIU) found that only 11% of companies in the Forbes Global 2000 list have achieved their net zero targets so far.

 Reporting Avoided Emissions

-Who Requires Carbon Accounting?
+Who Needs Carbon Accounting?

 Carbon accounting and reporting are primarily required by an area's government and other governing entities.
 Requirements can vary, but most require reports of scope 1 and 2 emissions, with some encouraging (but not requiring) scope 3 emissions.

-For example, the Greenhouse Gas Reporting Program (GHGRP) in the U.S. requires GHG data from CO2 injection sites, fuel and industrial gas suppliers, and other big emissions sources.
+For example, the Greenhouse Gas Reporting Program (GHGRP) in the U.S. requires GHG data from CO2 injection sites, fuel, and industrial gas suppliers, and other big emissions sources.
 In the U.K., they require large businesses to report their energy and carbon emissions under the Streamlined Energy and Carbon Reporting (SECR).

 On a broader scale, the EU also requires all EU countries to report on their GHG emissions along with their climate policies, measures, and progress toward their goals.